Clever/analytics-monitor/README.md

 - Default values for latency and timestamp column can be set per schema.
 This means that if new tables are added to a schema already checked by APM, then APM will latency check those tables using the default values without requiring any config changes.
 If the new table has characteristics differing from the schema defaults, then they can be overriden by making a config change (shown below).

 ## Declaring New Latency Checks
-Defining checks in analytics-pipeline-monitor can be accomplished by adding a new entry to `config/latency_config.json` in the following format:
+Defining checks in analytics-monitor can be accomplished by adding a new entry to `config/latency_config.json` in the following format:

 ```
   "prod": [